 Don’t put up with the tinny audio you will probably get from any inbuilt speakers on your record player.
 Even a budget pair of speakers can give you a huge upgrade and far more listening pleasure.

 Here are the best speakers for vinyl record players 2020:

 - PreSonus Eris E4.5

 - Polk Audio T15

 - Micca MB42

 The best overall speakers

 The Edifier S2000 Pro speakers are some brilliantly designed bookshelf speakers for vinyl.
 They have plenty of power and clarity and have even been regularly used as studio monitors for musicians and producers, showing just how high-quality they are.

 These speakers are built to connect with a variety of devices and are equipped with Bluetooth.
 You can use them for connecting to a TV or Home Cinema, another sound system or even your laptop.
 Of course, they make a brilliant companion for your record player, too.

-If you don’t mind spending a little more for brilliant audio clarity, reliable Bluetooth and a build-quality to be proud of, the Edifier S2000 Pro powered bluetooth speakers can be a convenient option with a crisp and powerful sound.
+If you don’t mind spending a little more for brilliant audio clarity, reliable Bluetooth and a build-quality to be proud of, the S2000 Pro powered bluetooth speakers from Edifier can be a convenient option with a crisp and powerful sound.